Tutorial setup

 Scripting with Spack

 Since Spack has an extensive API, we’ll only scratch the surface here.
-We’ll give you enough information to start writing your own scripts and to find what you need, with a little digging.

 Scripting with spack find